-If an FSMC submits a bid that exceeds \$100,000 for any Form H1628, SFSP Invitation for Bid and Contract, the FSMC must also obtain the following bonds from a surety company listed in U.S. Department of Treasury Circular 570:
+If an FSMC submits a bid that exceeds \$150,000 (one bundred fifty thousand dollars) for any SFSP Invitation for Bid (IFB) and Contract, the FSMS must also obtain the following bonds from a surety company listed in U.S. Department of Treasury Circular 570:

-- a bid bond for not less than 5 percent nor more than 10 percent of the value of the contract as determined by you.
-This bond must be submitted with the bid, and - a performance bond for 10-25 percent of the total value of the contract, as determined by TDA.
-This bond must be submitted to you within 10 days of the contract award date.
+- A bid bond for not less than 5 percent (5%) nor more than 10 percent (10%) of the value of the contract as determined by the CF. This bond must be submitted with the bid, and - A performance bond for 10 percent (10%) of the total value of the contract, as determined by TDA.
+This bond must be submitted to the CE within 10 days of the contract award date.

-Solicitation of Small and Minority Businesses
+Solicitation of Small a Minority Businesses